Battle of the Delaware Capes: Background

 The inactivity of the British, American and French armies meant that the Royal Navy was free to concentrate on enemy trade.
 One group of British frigates, HMS Diomede under Captain Thomas Frederick and the sister 32-gun frigates — HMS Quebec under Captain Christopher Mason and HMS Astraea under Captain Matthew Squires — was blockading the Delaware Bay.
-On 20 December 1782 they spotted a number of vessels coming out of the bay and chased after them.
+On 20 December 1782 they spotted a number of American ships coming out of the bay and chased after them.
 Frederick was told by the officer of watch that one of the vessels was a large frigate.
-This was the 40-gun South Carolina.
+This was the 40-gun South Carolina of the South Carolina State Navy.

 South Carolina, under Captain John Joyner, was built at Amsterdam in 1780.
-She originally was named Indien and belonged to France, but the Americans hired her.
-The ship was the most heavily armed warship to sail under American colors during the Revolutionary War.
+She originally was named Indien and belonged to France, but was sold to the South Carolina State Navy.
+The ship was the most heavily armed American warship of the Revolutionary War.
 Joyner was attempting to dash out of Philadelphia, Pennsylvania, through the British blockade on 19 December with several vessels.
-As well as the large South Carolina, the privateer 10-gun brig Hope, commanded by John Prole and carrying tobacco and flour; another privateer brig Constance, under Commander Jesse Harding; and the six-gun schooner Seagrove, under Captain Benjamin Bradhurst, had joined them for protection.
+As well as the large South Carolina, the privateer 10-gun brig Hope, commanded by John Prole and carrying tobacco and flour; another privateer brig Constance, under Commander Jesse Harding; and the 6-gun schooner Seagrove, under Captain Benjamin Bradhurst, had joined them for protection.
 On 19 December Seagrove hailed a merchant vessel entering the river.
 Her master learned that three large sail had been seen patrolling off the Cape May Channel.
 With this information Joyner decided to proceed down the main channel and go straight out into the ocean.
 In the early evening of 20 December, the four vessels sailed down the channel and out into the Atlantic.